 1. Ashwaganda

 Ashwagandha is commonly used in oriental Ayurvedic medicine to reduce fatigue.
-Though, not recommended if you suffer from anxiety, insomnia or seizures.
+Though, not recommended if you suffer from anxiety, insomnia, or seizures.

 2. Gotu Kola

-Gotu Kola is known for its benefits – for example: Elephants are known to eat this herb, giving it a reputation for long life.
+Gotu Kola is known for its benefits – for example, Elephants are known to eat this herb, giving it a reputation for long life.
 It can improve brain health and increase your life expectancy, too.
 Also used in Ayurvedic (Indian) medicine to increase energy.

-Maria Noel Groves revealed in her boosting brain’s post that eating Gotu improves the brain’s ability to use glucose for energy when blood sugar levels are low.
-Gotu kola is also known as the Himalayas spiritual herb and is often used by monks to increase concentration during meditation.
+Maria Noel Groves revealed in her boosting brain post that eating Gotu improves the brain’s ability to use glucose for energy when blood sugar levels are low.

 3. Ginkgo Ginko Biloba

-It is the oldest living tree species on the planet– over 300 million years old!
-That is unbelievable, isn’t it?
 Ginkgo is actually sold as a prescription drug in Germany to treat fatigue and is particularly effective with patients having mental fatigue.

 4. Sea Kelp